WestPeakResearch/WestPeakWebsite/src/content/Team/Luka-Roberts/index.md

 type: "team"
 name: "Luka Roberts"
 degree: "Bachelor of Commerce - General | Year 1"
-position: "Junior Analyst"
+position: "Associate Director"
-management: "False"
+management: "True"
 research: ["SHAK_Luka_Roberts.pdf"]
 headshot: luka.jpeg

 ---

-Luka is a first-year commerce student intending to specialize in finance.
-Luka is interested in the capital markets because of its ever-changing nature that challenges him to continually learn and adapt.
-At WestPeak, Luka looks forward to acquiring the skills that will help him succeed in this industry, as well as working collaboratively with other WestPeak members to create reports.

-Outside of finance, Luka loves to read, play basketball, and work as a music producer.
+Luka is a second-year Commerce student intending on specializing in Finance.
+This past summer, Luka completed an internship with Maverick Brands, working with their Venture Capital and Financial Advisory team in Vancouver.

+Through WestPeak, Luka has learned essential technical skills and had exposure to an array of opportunities in the capital markets.
+He is excited to continue learning with WestPeak and further develop the analyst programs.

+In his free time, Luka loves playing basketball, making music, and travelling.